-The scanning facilities at our clinic can save travel.
-More importantly, they help to provide prompt diagnosis and treatment.
+The scanning facilities at our London clinic avoid travel, where a deeper picture of facial trauma is needed.
+As importantly, they help to provide prompt diagnosis and treatment.

-Treating childhood facial trauma succeeds when psychological and physical developmental is at the heart of decisions.
-This applies for complex trauma and common issues.
+Treating childhood facial trauma is successful when psychological and physical development are at the heart of decisions, for complex trauma and common issues.

 Nose fractures are a prevalent childhood injury.
 As with other paediatric fractures, elasticity of the bone and quick healing can make them seem minor, they may be but not always.

 Asymmetry in looks, or ideal breathing might not come from natural healing.
-Airway obstruction is a key concern in childhood trauma, apart from an active life, this can impinge on cognitive development.
+Airway obstruction is a key concern in childhood trauma, apart from an active life, this can affect cognitive development.

 Jaw injuries are the next most common problem, especially in older children.
 The pattern of injuries tends to differ from adults and can brings implications for dental development.

-Our faces are our gateway to the world and a path for everything the body needs.
-Understanding the multi faceted impact an injury can have is the key to good treatment.
+Our faces are our gateway to the world and a path for all the body needs.
+Understanding the multi faceted impact an injury can have is the key to effective treatment.

 Childhood trauma patients are seen by a leading maxillofacial consultant.
 They are there to provide solutions and understand the level of concern facial injury can bring, for children, or their families.

 All the time you need to understand and discuss conditions, or treatment will be available.
 In depth diagnosis leads to the creation of a detailed treatment plan, which all are involved in.